TexasInstruments/jacinto-ai-devkit/README.md

 Training & Quantization Tools For Embedded AI Development.

 ###### Notice:
 - [2020-August-05] **pytorch-mmdetection** is made available with several training/quantization/evaluation examples for object detection.
-See the links for more information.
+See the links below for more information.
 - [2020-August-05]: We do not use *git submodule* anymore.
 You can clone or update the repositories mentioned in the **Repositories** section below by *git clone* or *git pull*.
 - This is our main documentation landing page, please add this link to your browser's favourites: [https://github.com/TexasInstruments/jacinto-ai-devkit](https://github.com/TexasInstruments/jacinto-ai-devkit)
 - **Issue Tracker for jacinto-ai-devkit:** You can file issues or ask questions at **e2e**: [https://e2e.ti.com/support/processors/f/791/tags/jacinto_2D00_ai_2D00_devkit](https://e2e.ti.com/support/processors/f/791/tags/jacinto_2D00_ai_2D00_devkit).
 While creating a new issue kindly include **jacinto-ai-devkit** in the tags (as you create a new issue, there is a space to enter tags, at the bottom of the page).